 Cable and Plugs, a Timeline from 1873 plus Ethernet in 1973 and Novell in 1980

-Connections and Connectors by Quayle Consulting, part of Swiss company Stromasys
+Connections and Connectors by Quayle Consulting & Swiss company Stromasys

 that includes a DEC Wiring Connectors Cable Page